alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 Does the public language preserve provenance?

-AI Foundations does not rest on feeling alone.
+AI Foundations does not rest on feeling.

 It rests on recognition conditions.